The Great Depression transformed America in many ways.

 By the election of 1932, everything Hoover was trying was not working.
 The Depression had hit hard and did not appear to be going away quickly.
 His prospects for re-election were dim.
 By this time, the growing homeless were assembling whatever items they could for shelter.
 These encampments earned the nickname “Hoovervilles” in honor of the president.

 Hoover was beaten in 1932 by Franklin Delano Roosevelt, the governor of New York.
-Roosevelt campaigned on a “new deal for the American people,” or as history refers to it, the New Deal.
+Roosevelt campaigned on a “New Deal for the American people,” or, as history refers to it, the New Deal.
 He brought a new sense of optimism along with a promise that “Happy Days Are Here Again.”

 The presidency of Franklin Roosevelt was a pivot point in American history.
 During his first inaugural address on March 4, 1933, Roosevelt uttered the famous words, “The only thing we have to fear is fear itself.”
-What was also included in that speech was a call by Roosevelt for far-reaching executive power to manage the “national emergency.”
+What was also included in that speech was Roosevelt’s call for far-reaching executive power to manage the “national emergency.”
 To do this, he needed Congress to cede control to him alone.
 This is basically what Congress did.

 Roosevelt set out with a plan for the “first one-hundred days,” some variation of which has been uttered by presidential candidates ever since.
 Within a short time, Congress passed a wide-ranging group of new federal programs administered by newly created agencies.